agolabi3/MBTA-Trip-Planner/README.md

 Extend your program again such that the user can provide any two stops on the subway routes you listed for question 1.
 List a rail route you could travel to get from one stop to the other.
 We will not evaluate your solution based upon the efficiency or cleverness of your route-finding solution.
 Pick a simple solution that answers the question.
 We will want you to understand and be able to explain how your algorithm performs.
 Examples:
 1. Davis to Kendall/MIT -> Red Line
 2. Ashmont to Arlington -> Red Line, Green Line B

+Here is the deployed site: https://agolabi3.github.io/MBTA-Trip-Planner/